 In early 2019, Wu wrote an article in the Boston Globe, in which she opposed the proposed increase in public transport tariffs in Boston by 6,3%.

 Such work has strengthened its position as one of the most high-profile and outstanding leaders in the struggle for free public transport.

 On the subject: 16 cities in the world with the most expensive public transport

 Wu’s first goal is to make the bus system free, “because bus lines tend to serve the least-connected communities and have historically been marginalized.”

 She says the first question she usually comes across when she talks about free public transport is about costs.
-“In fact, it costs more than most people think in order to get a fare, and therefore you save most of the operating costs by switching to a free bus system.
-And you also speed up your landing time in such a way that it leads to even greater savings on average for the system, ”Wu explains.
+“It actually costs more than most people think to get a fare, and therefore you save a large portion of your operating costs by switching to the free bus system.
+And you're also speeding up planting times in a way that translates into even greater savings on the system average, ”explains Wu.

 Approximately 60% of the Massachusetts Transportation Bureau's (MBTA) operating income comes from state and local funding.
 During fiscal 2019, MBTA received approximately $ 1,032 billion in sales tax, and 175 cities and towns in the MBTA service area contributed about $ 170 million to local taxes.
 Additional revenue of $ 78,5 million is generated from funds not related to fare, such as advertising.

 The second problem that Wu usually hears is that canceling fares will lead to crowded trains and buses.

 “That would be a great challenge because our streets are very crowded right now,” she says.
 Boston's rush hour congestion is the worst in the country, and the more people leave their cars at home and use public transportation, the better for everyone. ”

 Is it possible to make travel free for large cities